aster-void/fibperf/README.md

 - Clang C (no env read) (I'm not familiar with optimization flags)
 - GCC C (no env read)

+## How to see the results

+(this part is all my guess)

+the result of `time` command has 3 parts.

+`real`: time it actually took.

+`user`: total time each CPU core spent on the command.

+`sys`: syscall? idk

 ## Directories

 `green` contains green-threaded runtimes such as go and tokio.